 Anything that is stuck or seized in a frame is bad news.
 It is even more bad news when the wall thickness of the frame tubing is extremely thin.
 Reynolds 753 tubing of this type has a wall thickness less than 1mm.
-The frame tubing is double butted which means that the centre section of the tube is thinner than the 2 ends of the tube.
+The frame top tube and down tube is double butted which means that the centre section of the tube is thinner than the 2 ends of the tube.
 This makes a lighter tube while retaining strength at the ends where it is required.
+A seat tube is single butted, with the butted (thicker end) at the bottom bracket.

 I bought this frame with a seized seatpin.
 That probably wasn’t a great idea but I was confident I could remove it Not only was it seized, it was also snapped off flush with the top of the tube with nothing remaining of the seatpin on the outside of the frame.
 Seatpins are typically made from an alloy/aluminium material and it is common for the alloy pin to seize in the steel tube of the frame.
 Using the correct grease can prevent this.
 Moving the seatpin occasionally can also prevent this.
 Unfortunately, once most people position their seatpins at the correct height, they seldom move them again.
 Several years later, when they need to remove it, they will find that the pin is stuck!